25-1-Great Vocals

 Writer/Composer: Hank Williams (1949)

-Hank was one of the most influential Country and Western singer/songwriters in American history.
-No one, No one, ever affectively displayed such heartache, pain and loss in this country classic.
+Hank was one of the most influential Country and Western singer / songwriters in American history.
+No one, No one, we repeat, No one, ever affectively displayed such heartache, pain and loss in this Country classic.
 His songwriting gifts and his live performances made him unique as the first Country superstar, completely dominating the late 1940s to early 1950s.
-This song shines as the epitome of suffering from loneliness, and you can feel it in his every word.
+This song shines as the epitome of suffering from loneliness, and you can feel it in his every word. with a distinctive nasal twang that became a signature Country sound, to be often imitated, but never exactly duplicated, his tunes refer to him as a “hillbilly Shakespeare.’
 His records were covered by multitudes of gifted musicians, in all genres.
 His short career ended at only 29 years old.
-Open your mind—this the clarion call for all heartbreak…Deeply Moving!
+This remains the clarion call for all heartbreak…Legendary!

 22. IN YOUR EYES (1986)